 Union forces return.

-“Even a class A,” he says.
-“Of course I cannot compete with your previous pay,” the store manager says, interviewing me in the newspaper, books, and magazine section of a coffee house surrounded by a grocery store.
+“Even a class A,” the store manager says, interviewing me in the newspaper, books, and magazine section of a coffee house surrounded by a grocery store.

 “No, of course.”

 “...
 No, the house is on the line where the two properties meet ...” says a woman reaching up for ricotta cheese.

 Despite the high-turnover rate, most employees have worked here at least a decade.
 I have four actual coworkers.
 We are called the Milk Men.